 If the combined group does not pay the tax and MTA surcharge, if applicable, due on or before the original due date, it must pay interest on the amount of the underpayment from the original due date of the return (without regard to any extension of time to file.)
-Exclude from the interest computation any amount shown on line 85a or 85b, first installment of estimated tax for next period.
+Exclude from the interest computation any amount shown on line 85a or 85b.
 Interest is always due, without any exceptions, on any underpayment of tax.
 An extension of time for filing does not extend the due date for payment of tax.